fables-tales/rubyfmt/README.md

 Rubyfmt supports the following CLI invocations:

 * `<whatever> | rubyfmt` pipe from standard in
-* `rubyfmt filename` to format a file to stdout
+* `rubyfmt -i -- files or directories` to format files and directories in place
-* `rubyfmt -i files or directories` format files and directories in place
+* `rubyfmt -- files or directories` output rubyfmtted code to STDOUT.
-* `rubyfmt directory` to format all ruby files in that directory in place
+* `rubyfmt -c -- files or directories` output a diff of input and rubyformatted input.

 ## Useful environment variables: